LearnAWS-io/Open-Quotes/.github/ISSUE_TEMPLATE/submit-a-new-quote.md

 ---
-name: Submit a new quote
+name: Submit a new quote here
 about: Sumbit your thought-provoking quote
 title: ''
 labels: new-quote